Worst snow and freezing temperatures still to come

 11pm - midnight Temperature to drop to -4 degrees with more chance of snow on the way.

-Wednesday’s warning and forecast from the Met Office shows that snow is ecpected all day.
+Wednesday’s warning and forecast from the Met Office shows that snow is expected all day.

-Snow is also expected at times for Friday, Saturday, Sunday and Monday next week as Spring arrives in the middle of a sever cold spell.
+Snow is also expected at times for Friday, Saturday, Sunday and Monday next week as Spring arrives in the middle of a severe cold spell.

 Parts of England and Wales are at risk of their coldest spell of weather since at least 2013, and possibly 1991, according to Met Office experts.